 However, the policy of separation is still in effect, but in a subtler way.
 The price of immigration bonds in Texas is affecting how long families are separated.
 Families cannot afford a same day release bond and are forced to wait up to 700 days to see their loved ones who wait in detention centers.

-US Immigration charges 12% to issue immigration bonds, less than the standard 15% other immigration bonds companies charge.
+US Immigration bonds starting at just 2% of the bond amount plus $40 for a filing fee, less than the standard 15% other immigration bonds companies charge.
 We also work with local lawyers and community programs like the Children of Immigrants Organization.
 Let us help your family.